BlackPool Bossfight #3: Gods Unchained

 Due to the nature of this genre and its ability to consistently add new extensions and expansions to existing products, as well as playing on the gambling mentality associated with games of chance, it was only natural that Blockchain technology would be the next integration for this gaming movement.

 Like every TGC, you will first have to create your deck.
-There are of course the free/basic ones to discover the game, but soon enough you will face the cruel reality: you need better cards to have better decks.
+Of course, there are the free/basic ones to discover the game, but soon enough, you will face the cruel reality: you need better cards to have better decks.

-They developed a strong lore, with beautiful Tribes (12 now), the illustrations are stunning and the mechanics are flawless.
-As we often say, no need to reinvent the wheel again if it works, and they totally understood this statement.
+They developed a strong lore, with beautiful Tribes (there are 12 now).
+The illustrations are stunning, and the mechanics are flawless.
+As we often say, there is no need to reinvent the wheel again if it works, and they totally understood this statement.

-The game is free-to-play for everyone and does not have a play-to-win mechanism: the overall in-game balancing is good.
-Of course there is a meta, you need to adapt, craft, sell, buy new cards (that is, basically, how TCG keep selling cards and stays healthy), but you can totally have fun without paying a single eth (thanks to the nice websites with all kinds of decks, but we will talk about that later).
+The game is free-to-play for everyone and does not have a play-to-win mechanism; the overall in-game balancing is good.
+Of course, there is a meta, and you need to adapt, craft, sell, and buy new cards (that is, basically, how TCG keeps selling cards and stays healthy), but you can totally have fun without paying a single eth (thanks to the nice websites with all kinds of decks, but we will talk about that later).

 Your goal is to kill your opponent (by bringing him to 0 HP).
 There are plenty of different decks, from free ones to super expensive ones.
 If you choose to buy them, you can play super aggressively (aggro decks) or exhaust your opponent and heal yourself turn after turn, play a lot of small creatures or only build super powerful ones, play only a few spells or have a lot of spells in your deck…